willbickham3/playlist-maker/README.md

-# Playlist Builder
+# Playlist Maker

-Playlist Builder is a program in progress built in python using pytube, moviepy and PySimpleGui.
+Playlist Maker is a program in progress built in python using pytube, moviepy and PySimpleGui.

 ## About

 This is my first project in python apart from coursework I am currently taking.
 I had an issue where I really wanted to be able to listen to some songs that weren't out anywhere but YouTube at the moment.
 So I started thinking of ways that I could accomplish that.
 It was fun putting this together and I'm looking forward to making it better as I have the time!

+Playlist Maker allows a user to download or create clips from a given YouTube URL or .mp4 file.
+The GUI allows for anyone of any experience to create their own playlist!

 ## Installation